lrgresearch/gpaw-tools/development/inputfilekeywords.md

 Float

 #### Description
 This keyword controls the timestep used in the calculation.
-Unit is femtosecond
+The unit is femtosecond.

 #### Default
 5